NethServer/docs/administrator-manual/en/webtop5.rst

 .. note::

-   If the buttons are not usable, the requirements for activating the call are not verified.
+   If the buttons are grayed out, the requirements for activating the call are not satisfied.
-   For example: XMPP BOSH URL unreachable or ICE server unreachable
+   For example: XMPP BOSH URL unreachable or ICE server unreachable.

 Send SMS from contacts
 ======================

-It is possible to send SMS messages starting from a contact that has the mobile number entered in the addressbook.
+It is possible to send SMS messages to a contact that has the mobile number in the addressbook.
-To activate sending SMS first you need to choose one of the two supported providers: `SMSHOSTING <https://www.smshosting.it/it>`_ or `TWILIO <https://www.twilio.com/>`_.
+To activate sending SMS, first you need to choose one of the two supported providers: `SMSHOSTING <https://www.smshosting.it/it>`_ or `TWILIO <https://www.twilio.com/>`_.

 Once registered to the service of the chosen provider, retrieve the API keys (AUTH_KEY and AUTH_SECRET) to be inserted in the WebTop configuration db.
 The settings to configure are those shown `here <https://www.sonicle.com/docs/webtop5/core.html#sms-settings>`_ .